 Procedures for hearings

-Any person who has purchased a new or used farm implement, as defined in the Farm Implement and Dealership Act and Regulation (the Act and Regulation) may make an Application for Compensation subject to Section 37.
+- Any person who has purchased a new farm implement, as defined in the Farm Implement and Dealership Act and regulation may make an Application for Compensation subject to Section 37.

 Edmonton, Alberta T6H 5T6